 Labels can be printed in four color process or spot colors.
 Please provide the PMS colors for all spot color printing.
 Four color process labels must be saved in CMYK (Cyan, Magenta,Yellow, and Black), not RGB (Red, Green, Blue) mode.
 Files saved in RGB mode can result in color shift when converted to print in CMYK.
 Please send a hard copy for all color matches prior to production.
 Some files will be printed in four color process plus spot colors to provide better color consistency.

 Overlapping images are used to compensate for misregistration and paper stretching.
 Dead fits are not possible due to press movement.
 As a general rule, lighter images will be trapped into darker images.
 When colors are too small to trap, they will overprint onto the underlying color.
 This may result in a color change.
 Louisville Label will do trapping on all labels.
 The least amount of trap used is .006.

 A smooth blend cannot be achieved from “color” to “no color” unless it is done with a very light color, such as yellow.

-Barcodes should not be less than 85% in size.
-Also, there should be at least 1/8" quiet space (white area) between the barcode and the edge of the label.
+Barcodes should not be less than 80% in size.
+Also, there should be at least 1/8″ quiet space (white area) all the way around the barcode.
 We cannot guarantee scanability if specifications are not met.